AndrewGreeneCyber/ChenMed-Scorecard/README.md

 **Scoring Definition:**
 - **ME:** Answers a call while using professionally language throghout without hanging up or providing any form of medical advice or opinion.

+# ⚙️ Scoring Methodology

+Each **driver** within the scorecard contributes to the total evaluation score based on its assigned point value.

+- ✅ **Meets Expectation (ME):** Full points are retained — no deductions applied.
+- ⚠️ **Needs Improvement (NI):** Points for that attribute are deducted from the total score based on driver's worth.
+- 🚫 **Not Applicable (N/A):** Attribute is excluded from scoring — no points gained or lost.

+---

+# 🔏 Compliance Auto-Fail

+The **Compliance attribute** is non-negotiable.
+If any compliance driver is missed or marked **Needs Improvement**, the entire evaluation automatically receives a **0% score**.
+If Scored **Meets Expectation** Attribute's worth may or may not contribute to overall evaluation score.

+Agents should therefore always strive to meet expectations under this attribute to avoid triggering an auto-fail.